-- Present the objectives and specificities of Humanitarian Negotiation
+- Define the objectives and specificities of humanitarian negotiation

-- Identify and manage the most appropriate interaction and communication modes with various stakeholders while in a negotiation process
+- Select and manage the most appropriate interaction and communication modes with various stakeholders while in a negotiation process

 One of very few courses focused on negotiation, it allows humanitarian programme managers to develop skills to enable them to successfully negotiate with a multitude of actors.
 Through lectures and case studies, participants learn to design a negotiation strategy that is adapted to a specific context and takes into account short, mid-and long-term outcomes.

-External speakers include academics and practitioners, and come from a range of institutions and organisations including the Geneva Academy of International Humanitarian Law and Human Rights, International Committee of the Red Cross and Médecins Sans Frontières.
+External speakers include academics and practitioners, and come from a range of institutions and organisations.

 - a university qualification (bachelor’s degree or equivalent);